PGHeilmann/Haploencoder/README.md

 # Haploencoder
 Github repository for the paper "Haplotype-based Autoencoders Can Reduce the Dataset Dimension and Estimate Haplotype Block Effects" by Heilmann et al (2025).
 This repository contains the unpublished datasets of this research article as well as a standalone example of the application of the semi-supervised autoencoder based on a public dataset.
+To ensure wide applicability, the script is aimed at CPU-based training.
+However, GPU-based training is recommended, if possible.

 ---